icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

       -
       -
     ```
+    1. Write a Makefile (refer to the profiling tutorial) and use `-O2`
+        optimization (we will explore optimization levels more in HW4).

-    1. Report the average latencies (i.e. time to execute one call of the function) of `Scale`, `Filter_horizontal`, `Filter_vertical`, `Differentiate`, `Compress` in nanoseconds.
+        Report the average latencies (i.e. time to execute one call of the function) of `Scale`, `Filter_horizontal`, `Filter_vertical`, `Differentiate`, `Compress` in nanoseconds.
 For this, you will
         need to instrument the code (refer to {ref}`profiling/instrumentation`
         in the profiling tutorial).

-        Write a Makefile (refer to the profiling tutorial) and use `-O2`
-        optimization (we will explore optimization levels more in HW4).

     2. Report the percentage of time each function (`Scale`, `Filter_horizontal`, `Filter_vertical`, `Differentiate`, `Compress`) takes in your program.
 For this, you will
         need to use `gprof` (refer to {ref}`profiling/gprof`
         in the profiling tutorial).

     3. Calculate and report the latencies of (Part 2.1) in cycles and add it to {numref}`example-table-1`.
 Use your computer's CPU clock frequency to calculate this.
 If running on biglab you can find this by running the `lscpu` command.
+If you are not running on biglab, report your CPU clock frequency.

 3. **Analyze**